cbrunet/typo3-cb_foundation/Documentation/ProjectInformation.rst

 Change Log
 -----------

+1.5.2:
+    * Fixed incompatibility with older versions of PHP.

 1.5.1:
     * Upgraded Foundation to 5.5.1
     * Option to :ref:`categories-filter` images in Orbit slider or in Clearing lightbox.